 However, if your surgeon is experienced, they will ensure that they do not remove too many hair follicles from the donor site.
 This will ensure that enough hair grows back in this area, which will allow the scars to be concealed by the surrounding hair.

 Why Do Some Hair Transplants Create Visible Scars?

 If you cut your hair very short in the first six to twelve months after your hair transplant, it is possible that the scars will be visible.
 This is because the scar tissue is still healing, and a short haircut will prevent the surrounding hair from covering them completely.

 Similarly, it is essential that your surgeon removes hair follicles from many different regions of the head.
-If, instead, your surgeon removes follicles from a concentrated area of the scalp, they will create patchy spots of baldness.
-This will expose the scars, as there will not be any surrounding hair available to conceal them with.
+If instead, your surgeon removes follicles from a concentrated area of the scalp, they will create patchy spots of baldness.
+This will expose the scars, as there will not be any surrounding hair available to conceal them.

 At Aventus Clinic, our experienced surgeons administer hair transplants with the utmost care, ensuring that there are no visible scars once the procedure has been completed.

 Yes, hair transplant scars are permanent, though they can fade a little with time.
 Hair transplant surgery involves making incisions in the scalp, and it is both natural and inevitable for these cuts to cause permanent scarring on the skin’s surface.
 Patients should be wary of any clinic which claims to offer ‘scarless hair transplants’ or ‘scarless surgery’, as these claims will always be dishonest since it is simply not possible to perform surgery without creating some scars.